-Traditional Western chocolate is hard and you often take a tine bite to let it gradually melt in your mouth.
-Nama chocolate, on the other hand, is soft, and silky, and you can sense the buttery flavor as it melts.
+Japanese nama chocolate is nothing like your regular chocolate sweet treats from Western.
+The latter is hard, and you have to wait for it to gradually melt in your mouth.
+In contrast, nama chocolate is soft and silky, and you can sense the buttery flavor as it melts.

 Nama means fresh or raw, and nama chocolate should contain a lot of rich creams.
 Nama chocolate’s weight must consist of at least 40 percent chocolate and 10 percent cream.